 The mediator will then have an opening session with all participants, including both Boston personal injury attorneys, insurance claims adjusters, the injured worker, and possibly the injured worker’s spouse.
 Insurance adjusters and Insurance attorneys may have limited settlement authority, but they can contact home office or the claims office in the event that they need additional authority to reach a final settlement that day.

-A representative from the workers’ compensation insurance company might be available via phone or email to negotiate lien reduction if that is what is necessary to resolve the case.
+A representative from the workers’ compensation insurance company might be available via phone or email to negotiate lien reduction if that is what is necessary to resolve the construction accident case.
 There may also be a representative from a structured settlement company who could review different options with the injured worker to structure a proposed settlement that would earn tax-free interest over time.

 It is of the utmost importance in such cases to agree to a mediator who is credible and competent.
 A capable mediator will speak with both sides privately during mediation and listen to each party’s position and perspective.
 Mediators can explain the legal risk to the general contractor or insurance company regarding their exposure if they decline to settle or discuss the impact of them begin responsible for significant restitution if a jury reaches a verdict in favor of the injured worker.